AFRM Iron Condor Strategy

 AFRM thesis for this iron condor

 AFRM iron condor positions are structurally neutral / range-bound; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-AFRM positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move AFRM alongside the broader basket even when AFRM-specific fundamentals are unchanged.
+AFRM positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move AFRM alongside the broader basket even when AFRM-specific fundamentals are unchanged.
 Short-premium structures like a iron condor on AFRM carry tail risk when realized volatility exceeds the implied move; review historical AFRM earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current AFRM chain quotes before placing a trade.

 Frequently asked questions